 Indirect Costs

-Indirect costs in health care include loss of productivity and caregiver burden.
+Indirect costs in health care include loss of productivity and caregiver burden, with family members often providing unpaid care that contributes significantly to these indirect costs.
 These costs can significantly impact economic evaluations.
 They are quantified through economic modeling and workforce impact studies, helping decision-makers understand long-term financial implications.
 Effective CBA considers these factors for accurate benefit analysis.

 Intangible Costs